unbit/ulver/README.md

 Installation
 ============

-you need a c compiler (gcc or clang, on windows you can use the mingw tools) and libuv >= 0.11 (clone it from github if you need)
+you need a c compiler (gcc or clang, on windows you can use the mingw tools) and libuv >= 0.11 (clone it from github if you need, and build it as a shared library with --enable-shared)

 just run